Tunneling method for Hawking radiation in the Nariai case: Conclusions

 \section{Conclusions}

 We have discussed some aspects of the tunneling approach to Hawking radiation.
-In particular, we have shown that, in the so-called transmission coefficient approach \cite{damour-mg1,nikishov}, the current and expected decay rate for the vacuum is obtained, due to the emission of thermal particles by the black hole.
-We have applied the method to the Nariai case, which has been explored in regular (Kruskal-like) coordinate patches, both at the black hole horizon and also at the cosmological horizon, and we have discussed the emission of charged particles.
-The present tunneling approach is similar to the tunneling approach one can adopt, in the WKB approximation, for the discharge process of charged black holes.
-The difference is also very clear: in the Hawking case, the S-matrix formalism underlying the pair emission is very unusual in the tunneling approach, whereas is standard in the discharge case (being involved only the external region to the black hole in the latter case).
-Still, we have shown that an S-matrix approach is available even in the static situation for the Hawking process, as a suitable use of fluxes allows to get the same result than in the tunneling ansatz.
-We also point out that the present analysis completes our previous studies concerning the quantum instability of the charged Nariai solutions \cite{belcacciadalla-fermions,belcacciadalla-bosons}, where the Hawking effect was not derived.\\
+In particular, we have shown that $\Gamma_{emission}$ can be reinterpreted as a conditional probability of pair emission from vacuum, in the so-called transmission coefficient approach \cite{nikishov,damour-mg1}, and that the current and expected decay rate for the vacuum is obtained for the emission of thermal particles by the black hole.
+Then, we have studied Hawking emission in the Nariai case, with the aim of corroborating the tunneling ansatz by exploiting exact solutions of the field equations, which allow to set up an S-matrix approach even in the static situation for the Hawking process.
+A suitable use of fluxes allows to get the same result than in the semiclassical tunneling approach, which has been explored in regular (Kruskal-like) coordinate patches, both at the black hole horizon and also at the cosmological horizon and extended to the emission of charged particles. \\